AliceO2Group/AliceO2/README.md

 ### Formatting
 The project uses `clang-format` to push for a common code formatting.
-The rules are defined in the `clang-format` configuration files in this repository (which is propagated from the repository [CodingGuidelines](https://github.com/AliceO2Group/CodingGuidelines)).
+The rules are defined in the `clang-format` configuration file in this repository (which is propagated from the repository [CodingGuidelines](https://github.com/AliceO2Group/CodingGuidelines)).
 With an adiabatic approach, all changes have to follow the formatting rules.
 A script, described below, can be used to integrate the formatting into `git` and suggest formatting only for changed lines.

 #### Install `clang-format` and git integration

+Note : The installation of clang using aliBuild is not necessary on Mac.

 1. Build clang (to be done once)
 ```bash